antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 [comment]: <> (hier een klein text bruggetje waarom we de volgende stap doen?)

-* Go back to your genelist of correlating genes and select only neg corr genes and click chrom map,
+* Go back to your genelist of correlating genes and select only **neg corr** genes and click chrom map,

-* A lot of genes are clearly over represented on a number of chromosome, especially chrom 18 with a high p-value.
+* A lot of genes are clearly over-represented on a number of chromosome, especially chrom 18 with a high p-value.

 Because we know that DNA repair genes play an important role in microsatellite (in) stability, we can use a set of DNA repair genes to examine whether these genes are differentially expressed between MSI and MSS tumors.
 Go back to the previous settings for "Finding differentially expressed genes" and then select from 'GeneCategory' the ‘DNA repair’ genes.
 There are 247 genes annotated as DNA repair genes.